Sequential Choices, Option Values, and the Returns to Education: Introduction

 Finally, we use our model to analyze the impacts of compulsory schooling reforms.
-Our model predicts that a compulsory schooling reform similar to the one actually implemented in Norway during the 1960s would increase the share of high school graduates by about 3\% and college graduation by roughly 0.5\% -- predictions which are in-line with the actual reform-induced changes observed in our data.
-Option values provide an economic rationale for such ``inframarginal'' responses.
+Our model predicts that a compulsory schooling reform similar to the one actually implemented in Norway during the 1960s would increase the share of high school graduates by about 3\%, a prediction that resembles the actual reform-induced change observed in our data.
+Option values provide an economic rationale for such \textit{inframarginal responses}.
 By forcing more schooling on individuals, who prior to the reform would have taken less schooling than the new minimum requirement, we also bring them closer to the margins of schooling choices that hold stronger rewards through diplomas or degrees, and as a result some of these individuals do indeed pursue further education.
 Another important mechanism that our model brings forth is that of re-enrollment opportunities.
 Even prior to the reform, a sizeable fractions of individuals would have attained the new minimum schooling requirement, but only after first dropping-out and re-enrolling at a large stage in their careers.
 Since the reform forces these individuals to take the new minimum schooling requirement in an uninterrupted manner, their educational trajectories are also impacted.
-Interestingly, some of these individuals now also go on to pursue further education, since they no longer face high re-enrollment costs, which further strengthens the patterns of ``inframarginal'' policy responses. \\
+Interestingly, some of these individuals now also go on to pursue further education, since they no longer face high re-enrollment costs. \\